 Fire bags, 1883, Ethnological Museum of Berlin

 Dena'inaq' Huch'ulyeshi: The Dena'ina Way of Living

-On view Sept 2013 through January 2014
+On view Sept.
+15 through Jan.
+12, 2014

 Dena'inaq' Huch'ulyeshi: The Dena'ina Way of Living, curated by the Anchorage Museum, will be the first comprehensive exhibition about Dena’ina Athabascan people.
 This exhibition, opening in fall 2013, will feature about 200 Dena’ina objects from museums across the globe, including caribou skin clothing adorned with fine quill work, puffin beak rattles and birch bark cradles.
 Dena’ina history and culture will come to life through art, music, storytelling, re-created settings and hands-on activities.